Skip to main content

 Benefits Access

-NCOA's new tool shows participation rates for older adults enrolled in the Supplemental Nutrition Assistance Program (SNAP), Medicare Savings Programs (MSP), and the Supplemental Security Income (SSI).
+NCOA's new tool shows participation rates for older adults enrolled in the Supplemental Nutrition Assistance Program (SNAP), Medicare Savings Programs (MSP), and Supplemental Security Income (SSI).
 Get started by selecting specific areas to see how they compare to national and state averages.

 Advocate for MIPPA Funding

 Millions of people can't afford their Medicare out-of-pocket costs.
 There are programs to help, but few people know about them or how to enroll.
-Thanks to efforts from aging network advocates, funding for the program was saved; but only until December 31, 2024.
+Thanks to efforts from aging network advocates, funding for the program was saved; but only until Dec.
+31, 2024.
 After more than a decade of success, It's time to make the program permanent.

 Advocates nearing Capitol Hill